tsedio/tsed-vite-react-movies-demo/docs/readme.md

 export default config;
 ```

-Now, you can run the following command:
+Now, we can run the following command:

 ```bash
 yarn build
 yarn start:prod
 ```

-If you check in the `packages/app/dist` folder, you see that the Vite plugin has generated the `movies/index.html` file:
+If we check in the `packages/app/dist` folder, we see that the Vite plugin has generated the `movies/index.html` file:

 [![movies list](assets/vite-ssg-movies-prerenderer.png)](assets/vite-ssg-movies-prerenderer.png)

-Now, if you open our app in the browser and go to the `/movies` page, you will see the following page:
+Now, if we open our app in the browser and go to the `/movies` page, we will see the following page:

 [![movies list](assets/vite-ssg-movies-list.png)](assets/vite-ssg-movies-list.png)

 The import point is the date displayed on the page.
 It's the date when the page was generated.
-If you refresh the page, you will see the same date.
+If we refresh the page, we'll see the same date.
 It means that the page is static and generated at build time while the build command isn't ran again.

 ### SSR mode